dojo/widget-core/README.md

 There is built in support for side-loading/injecting values into sections of the widget tree and mapping them to a widget's properties.
 This is achieved by registering a `@dojo/widget-core/Injector` instance, against a `registry` that is available to your application (i.e. set on the projector instance, `projector.setProperties({ registry })`).

-To create an `Injector` instance, pass the `payload` that need to be injected to the constructor:
+Create an `Injector` instance and pass the `payload` that needs to be injected to the constructor:

 ```ts
 const injector = new Injector({ foo: 'baz' });